-However, the market and practitioners cannot ignore the fact that the approximately 52 listed companies in Brazil that do not have defined control can become the target of competitive tender offers, capturing market and media attention, and frequently experiencing unprecedented hikes in the price of their stock.
+However, the market and practitioners cannot ignore the fact that approximately 58 listed companies in Brazil, by 2019, did not have defined control, which made them and will continue to make them the target of competitive tender offers, capturing market and media attention, and frequently experiencing unprecedented hikes in the price of their stock.

 Furthermore, despite their small number, every dispute that arises in connection with M&A transactions involving listed companies, and the decisions made in connection with those disputes, tends to become emblematic, and a reference for the entire market.
 In more mature and deep markets with a tradition of corporate litigation rooted in common law, hostile takeover and other M&A-related litigation is prevalent.
 In fact, that healthy body of judicial precedent is what has defined the law of public company M&A in states like Delaware, which inform considerations that Latin American regulators and market participants adopt, even if somewhat modified and adapted.

 In Brazil, one of the largest hostile takeover processes began with the admission of Eletropaulo Metropolitana Eletricidade de São Paulo SA to the Novo Mercado listing segment in 2017, at which time all of its shares of capital stock became common shares (in accordance with the listing segment’s rules), dispersed among investors in the company.
 At the end of the same year, Eletropaulo showed interest in making a public offering of shares, as one of the alternatives available for financing its operations and the development of its business.